vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 * [ultimate-faq-search]: display an FAQ search form that allows users to find FAQs with a specific string in the FAQ title or body of the FAQ post (premium).
 * [submit-question]: display a form that allows users to submit FAQs of their own and, if enabled, enter an FAQ answer to their submitted FAQ question as well (premium).

-For further information and purchasing options, please visit our <strong><a href="http://www.etoilewebdesign.com/plugins/ultimate-faq/">WordPress FAQ plugin</a></strong> homepage.
+For further information and purchasing options for our frequently asked questions plugin, please visit our <strong><a href="http://www.etoilewebdesign.com/plugins/ultimate-faq/">WordPress FAQ plugin</a></strong> homepage.

 = Translations =
 - Italian (Thanks to <a href='http://www.nimdaweb.it/'>Nimdaweb</a>)